• headshot of Marcia Friesen

 Area of research

-Engineering education, engineering cultural and identity, newcomer qualifications recognition, mHealth apps, agent-based modeling.
+Engineering education, engineering cultural and identity, newcomer qualifications recognition, mHealth apps, agent-based modelling.

 Biography

 Marcia Friesen, P.Eng., received her undergraduate and graduate training at the University of Manitoba.
 She holds a doctorate in Biosystems Engineering.
-Currently, Friesen is the Dean of the Price Faculty of Engineering and the NSERC Chair in Design Engineering.
+Currently, Friesen is the Dean of the Price Faculty of Engineering.
+From 2018 to 2023, she was the NSERC Chair in Design Engineering.
 From 2003 to 2017 she served as Director of the Internationally Educated Engineering Qualifications Program (IEEQ) and as Director of the Centre for Engineering Professional Practice and Engineering Education and Associate Dean (Design Education) from 2017 to 2020.

 Friesen is active in both research and teaching activities, and has received more than $2 million in research funding from local and tri-council funding agencies.
 She serves on local and national boards, including serving as past president of Engineers Geoscientists Manitoba, as a director of the Canadian Engineering Memorial Foundation and as a director of the Association of Consulting Engineering Companies-Canada.

-Her research program focusses on engineering qualifications recognition for engineering newcomers, the scholarship of teaching and learning in engineering education, mHealth applications, and modelling and simulation for healthcare applications.
-She serves on numerous local committees, is a board member of the Canadian Engineering Memorial Foundation and is past president of Engineers Geoscientists Manitoba.
+Her research program focuses on engineering qualifications recognition for engineering newcomers, the scholarship of teaching and learning in engineering education, mHealth applications, and modelling and simulation for healthcare applications.

-As NSERC Chair in Design Engineering for Sustainable Development and Enhanced Design Integration (2018–2023), Friesen focuses on:
+As NSERC Chair in Design Engineering for Sustainable Development and Enhanced Design Integration (2018–2023), Friesen focused on:

 • Advancing students’ design knowledge in sustainable development and sustainable design in all disciplines.
 This is a set of knowledge and skills identified by the practice community as critical for the profession in the future, and it has applications across our programs, ranging from energy resources and security, water resources management, agriculture and food security, transportation and resilient cities, infrastructure resiliency and adaptation, and smart systems.